A very lightweight, memory-efficient async web framework for Pycopy (https://github.com/pfalcon/pycopy) and its uasyncio module.

 For database access, there are following options (picoweb does not depend on any of them, up to your application to choose):

-- btree builtin MicroPython module.
-This is a recommended way to do a database storage for picoweb, as it allows portability across all MicroPython targets, starting with very memory- and storage-limited baremetal systems.
+- btree builtin Pycopy module.
+This is a recommended way to do a database storage for picoweb, as it allows portability across all Pycopy targets, starting with very memory- and storage-limited baremetal systems.

 - filedb, for a simple database using files in a filesystem https://github.com/pfalcon/filedb

-- uorm, for Sqlite3 database access (works only with MicroPython Unix port) https://github.com/pfalcon/uorm
+- uorm, for Sqlite3 database access (works only with Pycopy Unix port) https://github.com/pfalcon/uorm

 Last but not least, picoweb uses a standard logging-compatible logger for diagnostic output (like a connection opened, errors and debug information).
-However this output is optional, and otherwise you can use a custom logging class instead of standard logging module.
+However this output is optional, and otherwise you can use a custom logging class instead of the standard logging/ulogging module.
 Due to this, and to not put additional dependencies burden on the small webapps for small systems, logging module is not included in picoweb’s installation dependencies.
-Instead, a particular app using picoweb should depend on micropython-logging package.
+Instead, a particular app using picoweb should depend on pycopy-ulogging or pycopy-logging package.
+Note that to disable use of logging, an application should start up using WebApp.run(debug=-1).
+The default value for debug parameter is 0 however, in which case picoweb will use ulogging module (on which your application needs to depend, again).

 The biggest difference is async, non-threaded nature of picoweb.
 That means that the same code may handle multiple requests at the same time, but unlike threaded environment, there’s no external context (like thread and thread local storage) to associate with each request.
 Thus, there’re no “global” (or thread-local “global”) request and response objects, like Flask, Bottle, Django have.
 Instead, all picoweb functions explicitly pass the current request and response objects around.